The first of May made me think of May Day, which in turn made me think of the distress call

 be done, however, if you want to change your life and get away from the abuse and the abuser.

 Part of why we don’t reach out for help is also a low self esteem issue as in “Why would anyone

 care enough to help me?”
 Trust me, lots of people care, all you have to do is reach out and take

 that first step.
 Do it!

-In this episode of We Need To Talk With Kris Godinez, Kris talks about the futility of revengw and how it won’t get you what you think you want.
+In this week’s episode of We Need to Talk with Kris Godinez, Kris talks about the similarities and differences between addiction and personality disorders.